vitusvictor/ethnocopia-spring-boot-review/README.md

 @GetMapping("/get-customers"), @PostMapping("/add-customers").

 c.
 There is need to compose a response message for each operation.
 Possibly including a response code that suggests the status of the operation conducted.

-d.
-There appears not to be a **NewCustomerRequest** class in the project.